yaokel25/Party-Planner/README.md

 I have gotten the parsing and removing extra people functions down but cannot finish the seating and searching part of the project.
 11/27

 I have finished the project.
-There is an extra class-Company from earlier iterations that is not used in the final project.
+I could not get sort function to work so i created a 2d arrayList of attendee objects sorted by company instead.
+There is also an extra class called Company from earlier iterations that is not used in the final project.
 11/29
 ![Screen Shot 2023-11-29 at 9 57 13 PM](https://github.com/yaokel25/Party-Planner/assets/114490360/b34468cd-4c97-478c-afb7-7055261eb5c8)